Toward Reproducible and Standardized Computer Architecture Simulation with gem5: Discussion

 \textbf{Suite's static workload model} prioritizes repeatability.
 Once defined, a Suite contains a fixed collection of workloads that cannot change during execution.
 This design ensures that citing ``NPB Suite v1.0'' always refers to the same set of benchmarks, making experiments reproducible across time and research groups.

 \textbf{Standardized disk images} target common research scenarios.
 We focus on Ubuntu Linux as it covers the majority of architectural studies.
-Users requiring specialized operating systems can adapt our Packer scripts while retaining the hypercall infrastructure and testing methodology.
+Rather than enforcing a single uniform configuration, we provide composable building blocks that are reproducible individually and freely combinable.
+A researcher studying an unconventional memory hierarchy or a specialized operating system, for example, can reuse our validated base image and hypercall infrastructure while adding their own provisioning layers on top via Packer, without touching any of gem5's core simulation logic.